jmath3912/MakeAD3B/README.md

 DISK VOLUME 254
  T 040 FILENAME.TXT
 ```
-4. Type in `EXEC` and then the name of TXT file (eg. `EXEC FILENAME.TXT`).
+4. Go back to MakeAD3B (do NOT close the emulator) and press the blue EXEC button and then quickly open up the emulator again.
+You have 5 seconds to switch to the emulator of your choice before MakeAD3B types out the `EXEC` command.
+If done correctly, the program should type in `EXEC` and then the name of TXT file (eg. `EXEC FILENAME.TXT`).
 If all is working properly, you should see a series of `]` prompts (probably as many `]` prompts as there are lines in your program) scroll up the screen, as shown below:
 ```basic
 ] EXEC FILENAME.TXT
 ]